halimath/jose/README.md

 ## Installation

 Use `go get` to install the libary with your project.
-You need Go >= 1.14 to use the lib.

 ```
-$ go get github.com/halimath/jwx
+$ go get github.com/halimath/jose
 ```

+You need Go >= 1.14 to use the lib.

+The production code has no other dependencies but the Go standard library.
+It uses `encoding/json` to do the marshaling/unmarshaling of JSON and uses several `crypto` packages.
+The only dependency declared in `go.mod` is the excellent [`github.com/go-test/deep`](https://github.com/go-test/deep) which is used in the unit tests.

 ## Usage